Typically, an external hard drive is shown in File Explorer under the list of all disks available on the computer.

 How to fix: External Hard Drive Not Showing Up in File Explorer

 One of the reasons why File Explorer doesn’t show your external hard drive is because the drivers are outdated and working incorrectly.
+It can also be the reason of i/o device error 0x8007045d.
 Fix the issue by following these steps: